Unemployment and conflict: how COVID-19 has affected women in Morocco - News Break

 Unemployment and conflict: how COVID-19 has affected women in Morocco

-Across the world, COVID-19 has completely disrupted lives.
+(MENAFN - The Conversation) Across the world, COVID-19 has completely disrupted lives.
 This includes the activities and social affairs within households.
 I wanted to explore how exactly it had affected gender roles, and the relationship between women and men, within households in Morocco.
-Morocco is basically a patriarchal society - laws codifying gender relations are based fundamentally on the supremacy of the male head of the family, considered the main provider and decision maker.
-Women's lives, choices and mobility are controlled by the male members of their families.www.albuquerqueexpress.com
+Morocco is basically a patriarchal society – laws gender relations are based fundamentally on the supremacy of the male head of the family, considered the main provider and decision maker.
+Women's lives, choices and mobility are controlled by the male members of their families.menafn.com